dr-cs/databases/slides/er-models.md

 <img src="https://i.chzbgr.com/maxW500/6474992896/h503A45A5/" />
 </center>

-High-level but concrete view of data understandable by clients and database developers
+High-level but concrete view of data understandable by end users and database developers

 <!---------------------------------- Slide ---------------------------------->
 # Database Design Process